emogollonp/Clixmat/README.md

 ### I'm a Husband, Father and Frontend Developer! 👋

 <!-- PROFILE:START -->
-- 🔭 I’m currently working on [Golstats SAPI - México](https://golstats.com/)!
+- 🔭 I’m currently working on [Global66 ](https://global66.com/pe/)!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Nativescript
 - 👯 I’m looking to collaborate on Nuxt.js
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about anything
 - 📫 How to reach me: yhemogollon@gmail.com
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love spending time with my family and learning new programming languages.
 <!-- PROFILE:END -->
 <br />